drien/jquery-flipster/README.md

 Version History
 ---------------
+- 1.0.1 - Nov 1 2015
+    - Fixed issue #63 where the active nav class was added to all nav items.

 - 1.0.0 - Oct 23 2015
     - Special thanks to [@shshaw](http://twitter.com/shshaw)</a> for major additions leading to version 1.0!
     - Massive rewrite for performance optimization and simplification